1. Overview of the IMF as a Financial Institution

 Unlike other international financial institutions such as the World Bank or regional development banks, the IMF is not technically a lending institution.
 Instead, the IMF is a repository for its members’ currencies and a portion of their foreign exchange reserves.
 The IMF uses this pool of currencies and reserve assets to extend credit to member countries when they face economic difficulties as reflected in their external balance of payments.

 The IMF’s quota-based currency holdings can be supplemented by GRA borrowing.
 Borrowing by the IMF to finance the extension of credit through the GRA is an important complement to the use of quota resources.
-Borrowing can be conducted under its main standing borrowing arrangement the New Arrangements to Borrow (NAB) as well as through bilateral agreements.7 However, because the IMF is a quota-based institution, borrowing is under-stood to be a temporary supplement—in particular during periods of financial crisis—but also as a bridge to general quota increases.
+Borrowing is currently conducted under its main standing borrowing arrangement, the New Arrangements to Borrow (NAB), as well as through bilateral agreements.8 However, as the IMF is a quota-based institution, borrowing is understood to be a temporary supplement, in particular during periods of financial crisis but also as a bridge to general quota increases.

 The lending instruments of the IMF have evolved over the years.
-Initially, IMF lending adhered exclusively to general policies governing access to its resources in what became known as the credit tranches, in particular, under Stand-By Arrangements (SBA).
-Beginning in the 1960s, special policies—such as the Extended Fund Facility (EFF) established in 1974 to help countries address medium- and longer-term balance of payments problems—were developed to address various balance of payments problems with particular causes.
+Initially, IMF lending took place exclusively on the basis of general policies governing access to its resources in what became known as the credit tranches and, in particular, under Stand-By Arrangements (SBA).
+Beginning in the 1960s, special policies were developed to deal with various balance of payments problems that had particular causes.

 1.4.2 Concessional Financing (Chapter 3)

 The IMF lends to poor countries on concessional terms that involve interest rates of zero to no more than 0.75 percent.
-The interest rate on concessional lending is reviewed every two years.
-Until the end of 2018, the interest rate on concessional lending will be zero.
+Until the end of 2016, the interest rate on concessional lending will be zero.
 Concessional lending is meant to enhance these countries’ ability to pursue sustainable macroeconomic policies to promote growth and reduce poverty.
 The IMF also provides assistance on a grant basis to heavily indebted poor countries (HIPCs) to help them achieve sustainable external debt positions.
 Concessional lending began in the 1970s and was strengthened over time.
 In July 2009, the Executive Board approved a comprehensive reform of the IMF’s concessional facilities.
 Such assistance is now provided mainly through the facilities of the Poverty Reduction and Growth Trust (PRGT).

 Concessional lending activities are undertaken separately from the IMF’s regular lending operations, using resources provided voluntarily by members (independently of their IMF capital subscriptions) along with some of the IMF’s own resources.
-The concessional lending and debt relief operations are conducted through IMF-established trusts, which allows for more flexibility in differentiating among members and mobilizing resources.
+The concessional lending and debt relief operations are trust based, which allows for more flexibility in differentiating among members and mobilizing resources.
 The use of trusts also removes certain credit and liquidity risks from the balance sheet of the GRA.
-The resources are administered under the PRGT for concessional lending and, for debt relief, under the Poverty Reduction and Growth–Heavily Indebted Poor Countries (PRG-HIPC) Trust and the Catastrophe Containment and Relief (CCR) Trust.8 The IMF acts as trustee for these trusts, mobilizing and managing resources for all the concessional operations.
+The resources are administered under the PRGT for concessional lending and, for debt relief, under the Poverty Reduction and Growth—Heavily Indebted Poor Countries (PRGT-HIPC) Trust, the Multilateral Debt Relief Initiative (MDRI) trust (MDRI-II),9 and the Catastrophe Containment and Relief (CCR) Trust.
+The IMF acts as trustee for all four of these trusts, mobilizing and managing resources for all the concessional operations.

-Decisions to allocate SDRs are made for successive basic periods of five years.
-As of December 31, 2017, there have been only three general allocations of SDRs and one special allocation under the Fourth Amendment to the Articles of Agreement.
-Most recently in 2009, there was a general allocation, to help mitigate the effects of the global financial crisis, and a special allocation under the Fourth Amendment to enable equitable participation of all IMF members in the SDR system.
+Decisions to allocate SDRs are made for successive basic periods of 5 years.
+As of April 30, 2015, there have been only three general allocations of SDRs and one special allocation under the Fourth Amendment to the Articles of Agreement.
+Most recently in 2009, a general allocation was made to help mitigate the effects of the global financial crisis, and the special allocation under the Fourth Amendment to enable all members of the IMF to participate in the SDR system on an equitable basis also became effective.
 The 2009 allocations raised total cumulative SDR allocations to about SDR 204 billion.

 The SDR serves as the unit of account for the IMF, and the SDR interest rate provides the basis for calculating the interest charges on regular IMF financing and the interest rate paid to members that are creditors to the IMF.
-The value of the SDR is based on a basket of currencies and is determined daily based on exchange rates quoted in the major international currency markets.
-In November 2015, the Executive Board decided to add the Chinese renminbi to the SDR basket effective October 1, 2016.
-The new basket comprises the US dollar, euro, Chinese renminbi, Japanese yen, and pound sterling (see Section 4.2.1).
+The value of the SDR is based on a basket of currencies comprising the U.S. dollar, euro, Japanese yen, and pound sterling and is determined daily based on exchange rates quoted in the major international currency markets (see SDR Basket).

 1.4.4 Income Generation (Chapter 5)

 The IMF generates income primarily through lending activities and investment activities.
-Since its establishment, the IMF has relied primarily on lending activities to fund its administrative expenses.
+Since its establishment, the IMF has relied primarily on lending activities to fund its administrative expenses, including its pension and employee benefit expenses.
 Lending income is derived from the charges (interest on loans) that are levied on the outstanding use of credit in the General Resources Account.
 In addition to the basic rate of charge, the use of IMF credit under certain circumstances is subject to surcharges, and all IMF credit is subject to service charges, commitment fees on credit lines, and special charges.
 A small amount of income is also generated by receipt of interest on the IMF’s SDR holdings.

 Over the years, a number of measures have allowed the IMF to diversify its sources of income.
 In 1978, the Second Amendment to the IMF’s Articles of Agreement authorized establishment of the Investment Account (IA).
 The Investment Account was activated in 2006 (largely in light of the deterioration in the IMF’s income position as a result of a decline in credit outstanding) with a transfer from the General Resources Account of SDR 5.9 billion.
 In 2008, the Executive Board endorsed a new income model to allow the IMF to diversify its sources of income through the establishment of an endowment in the Investment Account funded with the profits from a limited sale of gold holdings and to expand investment authority to enhance returns.

-Broadening the IMF’s investment authority required an amendment to the Articles of Agreement, which became effective in 2011, following ratification by the required majority of the members.
-The amendment authorized expansion of the range of instruments in which the IMF could invest according to rules and regulations adopted by the Executive Board.
-The new rules and regulations for the Investment Account went into effect in January 2013 and have been amended subsequently.
+Broadening the IMF’s investment authority required an amendment to the Articles of Agreement, which became effective in 2011, following ratification by the required majorities of the members.
+The amendment authorized expansion of the range of instruments in which the IMF could invest according to the rules and regulations to be adopted by the Executive Board.
+New rules and regulations for the Investment Account came into effect in January 2013 and were amended in March 2014.

 1.4.5 Financial Risk Management (Chapter 6)